OpenPecha/tibetan-fonts/scripts/coverage_report/README.md

   --sample-size 80
 ```

+By default, audit sampling is random each run and balanced round-robin across fonts, so repeated runs should expose different supported stacks.
+Pass `--seed 13` or another integer when you need a reproducible sheet.

 If the audit script warns that `placement_warning_count` is missing, rebuild the support Parquet first.
 Audit filtering uses the stored classification in the Parquet file, so older files will not include newer heuristics.

 Audit kinds:

 - `complex-pass`: automated passes from the stack list with at least two subjoined letters and at least one vowel/diacritic.
 These are good potential false positives to inspect manually.
-- `placement-warning`: rows flagged by placement heuristics, for example top marks colliding, a below-mark placed too far horizontally from its base, a bottom-vowel glyph floating around the middle of a tall stack, repeated top diacritics piling up, a subscript swallowed by the previous stack layer, or many subscript components drawn in the same vertical layer.
+- `placement-warning`: rows flagged by placement heuristics, for example top marks colliding or drifting horizontally, a below-mark placed too far horizontally from its base, a bottom-vowel glyph floating around the middle of a tall stack, repeated top diacritics piling up, a subscript swallowed by or detached from the previous stack layer, or many subscript components drawn in the same vertical layer.
 - `false-positive`: automated passes that are suspicious because they include hard stacks, vowels/diacritics, or `skt_ok=0` fonts.
 - `false-negative`: automated failures in fonts already marked `skt_ok=1`.
 - `normal-fail`: ordinary Tibetan probes that failed, useful for checking whether `skt_ok=0` fonts are still safe for normal text.